KusumaPriya15/Statistical-Analysis/README.md

 # Statistical-Analysis
 ## Overview

-The wine dataset is loaded and analyzed to provide basic statistics such as the average and spread of values.
-It checks if the average alcohol content differs from a specified value, calculates a confidence range for the mean, and explores how alcohol content relates to wine categories.
+The Breast Cancer dataset is loaded and analyzed to provide basic statistics like the average and spread of tumor characteristics.
+It examines if the average value of a specific feature, such as 'mean radius', deviates from a given value, computes a confidence range for the mean, and explores the relationship between tumor features and their classification as benign or malignant.